Ledra Street: Location

-The street leads off Eleftheria square, runs in a South to North direction and is about 1 km long.
+The street leads off Eleftheria square, runs in a South to North direction and is about 1 km (1000 yards) long.
 Most of it lies within the area effectively controlled by the Republic of Cyprus while a short stretch at the northern end between the UN buffer zone and the intersection with Arasta Street and Girne Caddesi falls within the Turkish part of Nicosia.

 Traditionally, Ledra Street was the main shopping street of the capital, although in recent years it has been superseded by more accessible streets further out from the centre.
 Properties on the street are largely for commercial use and command some of the highest real estate prices on the island.

 History

 During the EOKA attacks that ran from 1955-1959, the street acquired the informal nickname The Murder Mile in reference to the frequent targeting of the British military by nationalist fighters along its course.